Why Modern Cars Keep Getting Heavier (And Why Lightweighting Matters)

 The automotive industry prioritized vehicle capability, durability, and performance during its early years, while fuel efficiency received far less attention.
 It was not until after the fuel shortages of the 1970s and the introduction of fuel economy regulations in North America that automakers began focusing more heavily on improving vehicle efficiency and reducing mass [4].
 However, this trend would not continue for long.

-The significant increase in vehicle weight that began during the 1980s was driven in part by the introduction of new safety regulations and customer feature expectations.
+The significant increase in vehicle weight that began during the 1980s which was driven in part by the introduction of new safety regulations and customer feature expectations.
 The addition of airbags, improved crash-test performance requirements, reinforced body structures, and expanded comfort and convenience features all contributed to heavier vehicles.
 At the same time, advancements in manufacturing processes and the adoption of stronger materials reduced many engineers’ concerns regarding vehicle mass, causing lightweighting and efficiency to become less of a primary focus.

 This continued growth in vehicle mass has important consequences for both environmental sustainability and resource consumption, as heavier vehicles typically require more energy and materials throughout their lifecycle.